dch21/verserly/README.md

 ### Text Manipulation Tools

-1) Editor Toolbox: Users can input their own text and manipulate it via the toolbox to add visual elements.
-Tools include setting font size and type and the ability to add an image.
+Writers can submit their original text or pieces that already have been written by others.
+This can include text such as poems, prose, recipes, articles, or historical documents.
+Verserly allows you to play around and explore the language of any piece of written text.
+Once submitted, the text appears in the editor.

+Users can then change the font style and size.
+They can also edit or clear the text.
+If more space is needed, they can increase the canvas space by width and size.

+### Erasure/Blackout Poetry Mode

-2) Erasure Mode: Advanced features include the ability to create Erasure Poetry using a variety of erasure filters.
+Writers can create Erasure/Blackout Poetry using a variety of erasure filters.
 Users can click on a letter or word to make it disappear with a variety of settings, including blacked out, whited out, strike through, and fade-out.

 3) Use of [Datemuse API](https://www.datamuse.com/api/) to generate text and substitute words for inspiration.